 Precedents are based on customs, and therefore, they should be followed.
 Courts follow them because these judicial decisions are the principal and most authoritative evidence that can be given of the existence of such a custom as shall form a part of the common law.

-Precedents bring certainty in law.
+Precedents bring certainty in the law.
 If the courts do not follow precedents and the judges start deciding and determining issues every time afresh without having regard to the previous decisions on the point, the law would become the most uncertain.

 Precedents bring flexibility to law.
 Judges in giving their decisions are influenced by social, economic and many other values of their age.
-They mould and shape the law according to the changed conditions and thus bring flexibility to law.
+They mold and shape the law according to the changed conditions and thus bring flexibility to law.

 Precedents are Judge made law.
 Therefore, they are more practical.
 They are based on cases.
 It is not like statue law which is based on a priori theory.
 The law develops through precedents according to actual cases.

 Precedents bring scientific development to law.
-In a case Baron Parke observed ‘It appears to me to be great importance to keep the principle of decision steadily in view, not merely for the determination of the particular case, but for the interest of law as a science.’
+In a case, Baron Parke observed ‘It appears to me to be great importance to keep the principle of decision steadily in view, not merely for the determination of the particular case, but for the interest of law as a science.’

 Precedents guide judges and consequently, they are prevented from committing errors which they would have committed in the absence of precedents.
-Following precedents judges are prevented from any prejudice and partially because precedents are binding on them.
+Following precedents, judges are prevented from any prejudice and partially because precedents are binding on them.
 By deciding cases on established principles, the confidence of the people on the judiciary is strengthened.

 As a matter of policy, decisions, once made on principal should not be departed from in ordinary course.

 There is always a possibility of overlooking authorities.
 The vastly increasing number of cases has an overwhelming effect on the judge and the lawyer.
 It is very difficult to trace out all the relevant authorities on the very point.